 Set Down the Screen: Here's How

-Recent studies show the average smartphone user spends over 3.5 hours on their device per day.
+A recent study showed the average smartphone user spends over 3.5 hours on their device per day.
 The average number of touches?
 That hovers around 75-100 in most.

 And those are just the average -- a blend between brand new users and those who rarely use their phones.
 For peak users, the totals may be shockingly higher.

 That same study also stated that people who have a social media and phone addiction have changes in size and shape in the grey matter regions of the brain.
 Grey matter controls a person’s emotions, speech, sight, hearing, memory and self-control.
 Other studies have reported similar brain alterations due to drug usage.

 What's that say about our attention span?
 What's it say about our dependence, memory, and recall?
 Are we checking phones for affirmation?
 Are we checking phones out of habit?
 Are we checking phones out of boredom?